Best Espresso Machines for Home Use.

 Portafilter Size: 58mm

-12 bars (can be modded with a humble spring change)
+Pump Pressure: 12 bars (can be modded with a modest spring alter)

 Interface: Rocker switches & rotary steam dial